Finger-Food/synchronous-blockchain/README.md

 - Implement advanced consensus protocols (e.g., Proof of Stake, Proof of Work).
 - Add encryption for secure message exchanges.
 - Extend the system to support more complex smart contracts.

----

-### Aside

-This README was created with extensive assistance from chatGPT.
-Really cool!